 Puzzles are a great way to get the creative juices flowing in the brain and release some mental tension.
 They also take up quite a bit of time to finish, which is great for the wintertime and holidays.
 Plus, once they are done it’s a very celebratory and rewarding moment.
 Go to your local supermarket and take a peek at their puzzle section, you are sure to find one that you would like to complete.
 The great thing about puzzles is that you can do them alone, or with loved ones or friends.

-These are just a few ideas to get you started on how to have fun and avoid doing drugs during the holidays.
+These are just a few ideas to get you started on how to have fun and avoid any potential drug cravings during the holidays.
 We wish you the best during this time of year but if you do find that you need some additional support with your sobriety, then we are always here to help.
 Reach out to us at More Than Rehab any time of day!